-Apart from the three biogeocene complexes with salt-free sandy soil and the brackish depressions near the coast, the oases of the large rivier valleys (dry valleys) should be mentioned: Omaruru, Swakop and Kuiseb in the Central Namib (◘ Fig. F-44), in the northern Namib: Ugab, Huab, Uniab, Hoanib, Hoa-rusib and Khumib up to the Angolan border at the Kunene.
+Apart from the three biogeocoene complexes with salt-free sandy soil and the brackish depressions near the coast, the oases of the large Rivier valleys (dry valleys) should be mentioned: Omaruru, Swakop and Kuiseb in the Central Namib (◘ Fig. F-44), in the northern Namib: Ugab, Huab, Uniab, Hoanib, Hoarusib and Khumib up to the Angolan border at the Kunene.
 In the sand Namib, only the Kuiseb (border river between rock and sand Namib) reaches the Atlantic Ocean, Tsondab and Tsauchab seep into the sand masses beforehand.

 ◘ Fig. F-44 The dry riverbed of the Kuiseb (Wadi, Rivier) near Gobabeb with tree population of Acacia albida, A. erioloba, Tamarix usneoides and Salvadora persica.
-In the background the mighty dunes of the Sand Namib (Photo: Breckle).
+In the background the mighty dunes of the Sand Namib (photo: Breckle).

 The Riviers all originate on the highlands with summer rains (average 300 mm) and are partly cut deep into the Namib platform.
 The riverbed is filled with sand, in which the water seeps away after rains on the highlands and only after very good rains it flows down to the sea.
 But the rest of the time there is a constant flow of groundwater in the sand, so that water can be obtained from wells.
 Partly it is slightly brackish due to the inflows from the Namib.
 This groundwater creates the possibility for the development of gallery forests of Acacia albida, A. erioloba, Euclea pseudebenus, Salvadora persica or in somewhat brackish places Tamarix and Lycium species.
 Where the woody plants are protected from the high tides, the forests can reach a great age.
 On the often shifted sand grow Ricinus, Nicotiana glauca, Argemone, Datura and others, on sand dunes the thorny and leafless Acanthosicyos (Naras gourd) and Eragrostis spinosa - a woody thorny grass; where the ground water forms pools, Phragmites, Diplachne, Sporobolus and Juncellus stand.

 All these plants are abundantly supplied with water and have a high productive power.
 These oases are also rich in animal life: Birds, rodents, reptiles, arthropods and others.
-Even today, elephants (◘ Fig. F-45) and giraffes roam the rivier valleys.
+Even today, elephants (◘ Fig. F-45) and giraffes roam the Rivier valleys.
 Elephant and rhinoceros used to be abundant.
 They have been almost exterminated by man.
 Only the baboons have persisted in the rocky gorges.

 The fauna of the Nebkha landscape is poor.
 There are: Some rodents, reptiles and scorpions, as saprophages and beetle species.
 More species are found in the inselbergs, especially if they are further inland and already receive frequent summer rains, so that there are waterholes between the rocks and shrubs can grow in crevices.
 In the Sand Namib, too, the fauna is much richer in species.